The aim of this Barbell Buying Guide is to help you choose the barbell that’s best suited for you, and your needs.

 Bearings offer a faster, smoother and quieter spin.
 They are usually made from high quality small needles or metal balls that roll within the sleeve.

-Most powerlifting or general purpose weight bars will use bushings in the sleeves of the barbell.
+Most powerlifting or general purpose bars will use bushings in the sleeves of the barbell.
 Bearings are usually found in high-end and more expensive Olympic weight lifting bars.

 Barbell strength can be determined using two measurements – the yield strength and the tensile strength.